 In tourist spots, even in the little villages, they accept the most known brands: Visa, MasterCard, Electron, Maestro, and InterBank.
 But remember that there’s a 5% fee.

 We advise you to bring two credit cards, one of them not debit.

 Cash money is necessary.
-You’ll need it for everyday expenses and to pay in the remote areas with no cashiers and where cards are not accepted.
-We advise you to bring cash in small denomination to pay for tips and street markets, and also a Dollar or Euro reserve.
+You’ll need it for everyday expenses and to pay in remote areas with no cashiers and where cards are not accepted.
+We advise you to bring cash in the small denomination to pay for tips and street markets, and also a Dollar or Euro reserve.